Pattern matching with dependent types in Coq can be awkward, while equivalent

 This is a recording of a practice run for a talk at YOW!
 Lambda Jam.

-is some code on GitHub.
+are slides, and some code on GitHub.
 Also on YouTube.

 This post is an extended version of a lightning talk I gave at the Brisbane